 Koh Kood has many bays and beaches : Ao Prao, Bang Bao, Ao Salad, Ao Noi, Ao Ta Tin, Klong Jao and Laem Ao Jai Beach.

 On a small island named Koh Mai Si Lek is a little private airport situated, where you can fly in and get a transfer to the latest super-luxury resort of Soneva Kiri (Six Senses Resort and Hideaway).

 This little island is located between Koh Chang and Koh Mak, just about 15-20 minutes away.

 This island is very very flat.
 Flat like paper.
 Paper means in Thai “Kradat”.
 Now you know, where the name comes from.
-On Koh Kradat are about 2.000 deers you can visit.
+Koh Kradat is about 2.000 beers you can visit.
 Traveling to Koh Kradat takes about 15 minutes from Koh Mak, and you can easily hire a wooden boat from here.

-What is left of this former pearl of island, is not much.
-There is still really beautiful beach with blue, crystal clear water, like you know from the Maldives.
+What is left of this former pearl of the island, is not much?
+There is still really beautiful beach with blue, crystal clear water like you know from the Maldives.
 It is still recommended to enjoy a day-trip and swim at the white powder sandy beach.

-This island has a really beautiful sandy beach, which might be a little steep at high-tide.It is just 1,2 km of Koh Mak and easily reached by a Kayak.
+This island has a really beautiful sandy beach, which might be a little steep at high-tide.It is just 1,2 km from Koh Mak and easily reached by a Kayak.

 For more pictures please see: www.rayang-island.com.
-The resort is temporary closed.
+The resort is temporarily closed.